-Since 2014, Dignity and Power, under the directorship of Guadeloupe Chavez, hold wellness fairs called, Freedom Harvest.
-The events occur on the lawns of detention centers.
+Since 2014, Dignity and Power, under the directorship of Guadeloupe Chavez, hold wellness fairs called, Freedom Harvest, where events occur on the lawns of detention centers.
 Because these spaces are funded by tax dollars, they are public lands.
 As a result, Dignity and Power re-appropriates their intended use by making it a healing space.

-A team of healers and volunteers provide a range of services to families and friends visiting loved ones inside jails.
-It is stressful to see someone locked up, so Dignity and Power helps with some relief.
+At Freedom Harvests, a team of healers and volunteers provide a range of services to families and friends visiting loved ones inside jails.
 The day’s offerings include artistic activities, music, acupuncture, massage, reiki, foot soaks, yoga, and flower bundling for a crown.

 “This intervention is intended to disrupt and offer some salve to the traumatizing experience of visiting loved ones in prison,” explains Dignity and Power.

-Last year, a pop up honoring the life of Quentin Thomas, took place at Twin Towers Jail where Thomas was taken in for a warrant he did not he he had.
+Last year, a pop up honoring the life of Quentin Thomas, took place at Twin Towers Jail where Thomas was taken in for a warrant he did know that he had.
 Seven days later, he was reported dead.
 His body returned without his brain.
-His family, including the mother of his now 2-year-old daughter, Saharra White, are still asking questions.
-Dignity and Power works to seek answers, but offer needed support.
+His family are still asking questions, including Saharra White, the mother of his now 2-year-old daughter.
+As Dignity and Power work to seek answers, they offer needed support to Thomas’ devastated family.